 "but even if you don't, you don't feel a strong sense of cultural connection with people from across the continent from your ancestors."

 So, which is prevalent here -- the tribal affiliations or not?
 And, if you're white and you're not tribal, then who/what do you properly affiliate with?
-To avoid infection with Nazism and the other nastiness that appears to flow merely from whites associating (nay, just breeding!) with each other.
+That is, to avoid infection with Nazism and all the other nastiness that appear to flow merely from whites associating (nay, just breeding!) with each other.

 "And you probably know at least vaguely where those ancestors are from."